-As most staff have worked from home during 2020/21, we have sent out several check-in questions for them to complete, which have helped monitor their health and wellbeing, and also captured information to inform the Agile Framework.
-In the third quarter of the year, we also had a winter wellness check-in, to ensure staff were feeling supported while working at home during the winter months.
+As the majority of the workforce have worked from home during 2020/21, there have been numerous check-in questions for staff to complete, which has helped monitor the health and wellbeing needs of staff, and captured information which has informed the Agile Framework.
+In the third quarter of the year, a Winter Wellness check in also took place, to ensure staff were feeling supported whilst working at home during the winter months.

-The Governing Bodies' commitment to OD remains strong.
-Work will progress in 2021/22, with a focused programme of training and development opportunities for all staff.
+The commitment to organisational development by the Governing Bodies remains strong and work will progress for 2021/22, with a focussed programme of training and development opportunities for all staff.